maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Author Tim Lutz - University of Edinburgh and University of Education Heidelberg, 2022-23.

-STACK supports inclusion of dynamic graphs using GeoGebra: [https://geogebra.org](https://geogebra.org).
-This page documents how to use GeoGebra applets to display visuals, and as a STACK input.
+STACK supports inclusion of dynamic graphics using GeoGebra: [https://geogebra.org](https://geogebra.org).
+This page documents how to use GeoGebra applets both to display GeoGebra visuals, and as a STACK input.

 Information from GeoGebra applets can be linked to STACK inputs and assessed by potential response trees in the normal way.
 To help with assessment, STACK provides a number of [geometry related maxima functions](../CAS/Geometry.md).